 CASA works with the local school system to provide on-going education to youth.
 The goal of primary prevention is to educate our youth to prevent future domestic violence as either a victim or an abuser.
 Students are learning about healthy relationships, dating violence, domestic violence, gender stereotypes, and respect.
 Recognizing the importance of prevention through youth education CASA provides prevention education in elementary, middle, and high school classrooms.
 CASA is also collaborating with local youth organizations and clubs to further the scope of our prevention program and reach as many young people in Citrus County as we can.

 CASA will provide professional training and community education on the dynamics of domestic violence.
-Professional training is an extensive training available to any business, including law enforcement, health/medical field, and the school system.
+Professional training is an extensive training available to any local business, including law enforcement, health/medical field, and the school system.
 Community education includes a description of CASA services and a brief overview of domestic violence.
 CASA attends appropriate community events to increase public awareness of domestic violence and educate the public about the availability of CASA services.
 By increasing our presence in the community CASA will be able to provide information to concerned citizens and reach victims who may be scared to reach out on their own for help.
 CASA collaborates with local medical doctors, mental health practitioners, and other businesses frequented by women to provide informational brochures and awareness materials to reach more victims.
 If your business, club, or agency would like CASA to provide a presentation or training call us at 352-344-8111.